CreLox/FluorescenceLifetime/README.md

 ## Prerequisite
 This toolkit requires another repository of mine, [readHeader](https://github.com/CreLox/readHeader), to run.

 ## General workflow

 ## "Deconvolution"
 As Knight and Selinger (1970) put it,
 > ...
 Without careful consideration of the nature of the problem, deconvolutlon as an information-improving device can easily become an exercise in self-delusion.

+## Normalization of event counts
+The amplification factor is determined by the microscopy setup but not by the area of the actual FOV appointed for scanning.
+Therefore, the power of excitation light on the sample plane and the corresponding area on the sample plane for the effective APD detecting area is not changed by the FOV appointed for scanning.
+Since the pixel dwell time is set, the event counts per **pixel** is directly comparable regardless of the area of the FOV appointed for scanning.

 ## Acknowledgements
 I would like to thank Dr. Damon Hoff (manager of the SMART Center at the Univerisity of Michigan) for his suggestions on the operations manual and his ground-laying contributions to scripts related to the I/O of data files.